 |

-(1) The controlled wheel ESV must open at the same time as the normally open valve, but remain open 14ms longer than the normally open valve.
+(1) The ESV valve of the controlled wheel shall open simultaneously with the normally open valve, but shall remain open for 14 ms longer than the normally open valve.

 HECU (hydraulic block controller)